In-Studio Do’s & Don’ts

 Bring a light jacket or sweater in case the studio is cold.
 It is often cool in a recording studio (especially when it’s hot outside!).
 It can be a regular “meat locker” in there!
 Remember, it’s okay to request a change in room temperature if you’re uncomfortable.
 For instance, you may become overheated with performing and need the room a few degrees cooler.
 Ask for it!

 If you are late to the audition/gig, call and let the studio know you are on your way and your ETA (or have your agent do this for you).
-Don’t freak out about this or bring your freak out energy into the session.
+Don’t freak out about this or bring your freakout energy into the session.
 Acknowledge and move on.
 A professional should be able to finish the job in less than the time allotted, anyway.
 Don’t waste more time with fretting or lengthy apologies and don’t let it throw you off your game.
 Your job is to keep cool and deliver the goods professionally no matter the circumstances.
 Consider it a personal challenge to finish the session at or before the scheduled time anyway.

 If you are using headphones in a group record and you step away from the mic for a break, remember to unplug your headphones if you step out of the booth, otherwise the sound of others’ voices from your “cans” can bleed into the room and spoil the take.
 At very least turn your “cans'” volume completely to zero, otherwise the engineer has to get up, come in the room and turn it down or unplug it.
 Don’t just step away from live headphones as it will probably blow the next take with sound bleed.

 Don’t be a slob.
 Show some class and pick up after yourself before you leave.
 Throw away your trash/drink and why not hand back your script as well.
 Don’t you dare leave a half used water bottle or used kleenex sitting out at your stand for someone to clean up for you!
 Ugh!!